Article 8 - The Ordinary Congress

 e) hear the reports of the Vice Presidents and the Directors;

-f) elect every four (4) years the members of the EC for a four (4) year term of office, with the exception of the JUA Vice Presidents who shall automatically assume this office in their capacity of Presidents of their respective Self-governing Zones;
+f) Elect every four (4) years the members of the EC for a four (4) year term of office, with the exception of the JUA Vice Presidents who shall automatically assume this office in their capacity of Presidents of their respective Zones on being elected during their Zonal Congress / Assembly / Meeting held prior to the JUA Ordinary Congress.

 g) ratify the appointment by the President of one (1) or more additional members to the EC;